-Wave House South Africa opened in 2001 with a double FlowBarrel called the D Rex, and two FlowRider Singles at the center of an entertainment, retail and food and beverage complex that proved to be a big success – and the model for many more Wave Houses to come.
-In 2005, Wave House San Diego opened at the northwest corner of the Belmont Park amusement area in San Diego – and that is where Wave Loch is headquartered, innovating new kinds of waves and bringing the fun and challenge of riding waves to anywhere in the world.
+Wave House® South Africa opened in 2001 with a double FlowBarrel called the D Rex, and two FlowRider Singles at the center of an entertainment, retail and food and beverage complex that proved to be a big success – and the model for many more Wave Houses® to come.
+In 2005, Wave House® San Diego opened at the northwest corner of the Belmont Park amusement area in San Diego, nearby Wave Loch’s headquarters, innovating new kinds of waves and bringing the fun and challenge of riding waves to anywhere in the world.
 By 2009, Wave Loch had sold more than 100 FlowRider sheet waves to locations around the world.
-There were Wave Houses up and running in Durban, San Diego and Santiago, Chile, with Singapore and Zaragoza under construction, and interest flowing in from around the world.
+There were Wave Houses® up and running in Mallorca, San Diego, Santiago, Singapore, more in various stages of development, and interest flowing in from around the world.
 And Tom Lochtefeld bought his house back and now lives overlooking Windansea Beach, with a view up to his beloved Big Rock.

 But for Tom Lochtefeld, the wild success of FlowRider®, FlowBarrel® and Wave House didn’t stop his quest for the ultimate wave to bring the oceans inland.
 Lochtefeld still dreamed of bringing real ocean waves inland.
 In 1997, he patented his first hull-based design for a surfing wave pool, and began experimenting with different ways to achieve perfect ocean waves, patenting a variety of technologies.
 But just as no wine is released before it is properly aged, Tom was determined not to debut his new technology until it had been thoroughly tested, calibrated, modelled and proved.

 A New Attraction